BiDiB, a universal control set for model railways

 With this command, a single occupancy status is transmitted back to the detector.
 With activated Secure-ACK, this single occupancy message is transmitted again by the detector, if the state of the detector does not match with the mirror message.
 If Secure-ACK is not enabled, the detector must ignore this message.

-A single byte with the local detector address is following (MNUM).(see MSG_BM_OCC)
+A single byte with the local detector address (MNUM) is following, like in MSG_BM_OCC.

 This command returns a single free status back to the detector.
 With activated Secure-ACK, this single free message is transmitted again by the detector, if the state of the detector does not match with the mirror message.
 If Secure-ACK is not enabled, the detector must ignore this message.

-A single byte with the local detector address is following (MNUM).(see MSG_BM_OCC)
+A single byte with the local detector address (MNUM) is following, like in MSG_BM_FREE.

-- The acknowledgement of occupancy messages should be done with the same type of command as the occupancy detection: If the occupancy detection is byte by byte, the acknowledgement should also be byte by byte, respectively for single messages.
-The reason for this is the real-time behaviour: Assuming the occupancy detector transmits multiple bits very rapid by MSG_BM_OCC / MSG_BM_FREE.
-If the host acknowledges the first message and sends back a byte, where only a part of the occupancy bits are correct, then he gets a MSG_BM_MULTIPLE from the occupancy detector node, which displays to the correct vector.
-This happens also for all following MSG_BM_* messages that are still in the queue.
+- The acknowledgement should be done bytewise only if the occupancy report was transmitted bytewise.
+The reason for this is the real-time behaviour: Assuming the occupancy detector transmits multiple bits very rapidly as single messages MSG_BM_OCC / MSG_BM_FREE.
+If the host would acknowledge the first message by sending back a whole byte in which only a part of the occupancy bits are correct, he would once again get a MSG_BM_MULTIPLE with the correct vector from the occupancy detector node.
+This would also happen for all the following messages that are still in the queue.

 Followed by 2 bytes: START, END;